opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 ### 5. Monitor indexing status of your project data

-Once your pull request is merged, you can monitor how much of your project data has been indexed by querying [our API](https://cloud.hasura.io/public/graphiql?endpoint=https://opensource-observer.hasura.app/v1/graphql).
+Once your pull request is merged, you can check whether your project data has been indexed by querying [our API](https://cloud.hasura.io/public/graphiql?endpoint=https://opensource-observer.hasura.app/v1/graphql).

-The `event_indexing_status_by_project` query takes a `project_name` as an argument and returns the first, last, and total number of event days indexed for the project for each event type and event data provider.

 Note that our indexer currently runs every 24 hours at 02:00 UTC.
 Therefore, it may take up to 24 hours for your project data to be fully indexed.
 Backfills are run periodically to ensure that all data is indexed.
 If you don't see any historic event data for your project, than the most likely reason is that the backfill has not yet been run.